matteofiorini92/barbers/README.md

 - [Heroku](https://www.heroku.com) to deploy the project
 - [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) to implement a daily job that creates slots for the calendar
 - [Heroku Postgres](https://www.heroku.com/postgres) for the database of the deployed version on Heroku
-- [Balsamiq](https://balsamiq.com/) for the wireframes of this readme.md file
+- [Balsamiq](https://balsamiq.com/) for the wireframe of this readme.md file
 - [Photopea](https://www.photopea.com/) for image editing
 - [Fontawesome](https://fontawesome.com/) for the use of icons
 - [Stripe](https://stripe.com/) for the payment system
 - [AWS](https://aws.amazon.com/) for hosting the media used on the website
-- [Tables Generator](https://www.tablesgenerator.com) to generate the tables in markdown language used in in this readme
+- [Tables Generator](https://www.tablesgenerator.com) to generate the tables in markdown language used in this readme
 - [Coolors](https://coolors.co/) to generate the color palette used in this readme
 - [DBDiagram](https://dbdiagram.io/) to generate the database schema for this readme